Evansville Otters

 The Evansville Otters are a professional baseball team based in Evansville, Indiana.
-They compete in the West Division of the independent Frontier League.
-Since their establishment in 1995, the Otters have played at historic Bosse Field, which originally opened in 1915.
-The Otters are the oldest current team in the Frontier League and have won two championships (2006 and 2016).
+They compete in the Frontier League (FL) as a member of the Central Division.
+Since their relocation from Lancaster, Ohio in 1995, the Otters have played at Bosse Field, which originally opened in 1915.
+The Otters are the oldest current team in the Frontier League and have reached the postseason fourteen times, winning Frontier League championships in 2006 and 2016.

 History

+The Otters franchise history began with the Lancaster Scouts, a founding member of the Frontier League in 1993.
+After their second year playing in Lancaster, Ohio, and drawing a league-low 261 fans a game, the franchise relocated to Evansville, Indiana and renamed themselves the Otters.
+The name was chosen via a Name the Team contest, with Otters beating out Pioneers, River Pilots, and Wolves.
+Otters were extirpated from Southern Indiana in the late 19th century, but one had recently been spotted in the region and the Indiana Department of Natural Resources was working to re-introduce them.

-When the Otters began play in 1995, they returned baseball to Evansville for the first time in a decade.
-The city had been without a team since the Evansville Triplets relocated following the 1984 season.
+When the Otters began play in 1995, they returned professional baseball to Evansville for the first time in a decade.
+The city had been without a team since the Evansville Triplets of the American Association relocated to Nashville, Tennessee following the 1984 season.

-The Otters have been a success on the field and off since their first season of play in Evansville.
-On the field the Otters have reached the playoffs in 9 seasons, including six Frontier League Championship series with FLCS wins in 2006 and 2016.
+The Otters named Boots Day their manager in December 1994.
+Day was a former Evansville Triplet and had previously managed for the Bristol Tigers of the Appalachian League from 1982 to 1983.

-Off the field, the Otters set numerous league attendance records in their early seasons.
-The Otters drew 90,000 fans in their first season, more than the entire Frontier League had in its inaugural season two years earlier.
-The Otters have averaged over 2,500 fans per game since they started playing at Bosse Field in Evansville, most recently setting a 2013 league best with 3,200 fans per game.
+The Otters drew 90,943 fans in their first season, more than the entire Frontier League had in its inaugural season two years earlier.
+Their 2,675 fans a game was third among all independent baseball teams in 1995, behind only the St. Paul Saints, Winnipeg Goldeyes, and Sioux City Explorers.
+The Otters' general manager, Jim Miller, was awarded the Frontier League's 1995 Executive of the Year award.

 The first Evansville Otters game was played on June 15, 1995.
 The Otters were awarded the Frontier League Organization of the Year Award in 1997, and the Commissioner's Award of Excellence in 2004.
 They earned their 689th win, a league record, on August 18, 2011.
 The team hosted the largest crowd ever at Bosse Field on July 24, 2013, with 8,253 fans in attendance.
 The Otters welcomed their 2,000,000th fan to the ballpark on August 18, 2013.